 Maintain Discounts for Established Customers

-Everybody likes a deal so don’t be stingy and only offer discounts to new clients.
+Everyone likes a deal so don’t be stingy and only offer discounts to new clients.
 Instead, show your established customers just how much you continue to value their business by providing them with repeat customer discounts.
-The cost to keep existing customers is less than acquiring new ones, so letting them know you appreciate their business with various deals and discounts will help keep them around.
+As mentioned above, the cost to keep existing customers is less than acquiring new ones, so letting them know you appreciate their business with various deals and discounts will help keep them around.

-Keeping your lawn care customers happy will not only create a firm foundation for your company but also gain you, additional clients.
-It is a proven fact that when a consumer is happy with their service then they will recommend the company to their friends and family.
+Keeping your lawn care customers happy will not only create a firm foundation for your company but will also help you win new clients.
+Most of the time, if a consumer is happy with their service then they will recommend the company to their friends and family.
 Word of mouth is a powerful tool in not only building your landscape business but also keeping it flourishing.